 Working with me as your coach

 I have capacity to take on some new coaching clients.
-If you resonate with the principles and coaching framework described above and you're interested in being coached by me, please send me an inquiry through the contact page.
+If you resonate with my principles and coaching framework and you're interested in being coached by me, please send me an inquiry through the contact page.

 Daniel always finds the right solution to adapt your training to your circumstances, no matter what your fitness level, time availability, motivation or performance goals are.
 His coaching goes way beyond simply creating a training program, he accompanies you through the whole process and makes sure you understand the purpose of every session.
 He is passionate about his job and he is constantly expanding his (already wide) knowledge in order to be always up to date.
 He is an accomplished runner with extensive experience in multiple types of races, which allows him to provide great first-hand advice.